autioch/domGames/readme.md

 However, with the emergence of the Canvas and Backbone I decided that this library could just extend Backbone and use canvas instead of DOM, so I stopped development.

-I decided to split the code using requirejs and updated dependencies, so one day I might actually return to the code.
+I decided to split the code using https://requirejs.org/ and updated dependencies, so one day I might actually return to the code.